 This new mode of parameter-passing is called call-by-reference.
-Our LC formulation is ugly because it does not provide a simple way to pass the value of a variable instead of the variable (box) itself.
-(In fact, I don't how to pass a polymorphic variable value in our weird call-by-reference extension of LC.
-For type specific variables, we can use a form of η-conversion.)
+Our LC formulation is ugly because it does not provide a clean way to pass the value of a variable instead of the variable (box) itself.

 Pascal and Fortran (66/77) support more reasonable formulations of this parameter-passing technique.
-But Fortran is only slightly better than LC; it passes everything (including contants!) by reference.
-Mutating a contant caused havoc - via mutation of shared constants - in many implementations because they did not bother to create new copies of constants are each call site.
+But Fortran is only slightly better than LC; it passes everything (including constants!) by reference.
+Mutating a constant caused havoc - via mutation of shared constants - in many implementations because they did not bother to create new copies of constants for each call site.